Skip to content

 1. Connect the test set to the Internet, using LAN, Wi-Fi or tethered cellular connection, go to >Utilities >VeExpress and tap on the Check button to retrieve the newly assigned GNSS/GPS license and activate the option in the test set.

-2. If a Permanent License Key was requested, go to >Utilities >Settings >About >Software Options, find the GPS option, tap on the Key button and enter the activation code you received via email.
+2. If a Permanent License Key was requested, go to >Utilities >Settings >About >Software Options, find the GNSS/GPS option, tap on the Key button is used to activate permanent software options (licenses) by entering an activation code Key button and enter the activation code you received via email.

 Related Test Solutions